 To remove the scroll bar we are using the following dataset that contains some students’ IDs, their names, marks of each student, total marks, and the percentage they obtain.
 The bellowed screenshot shows the default horizontal and vertical scroll bar.
 In this post, we will learn to conceal scroll bars in Microsoft Excel with a simple change.

-1. Remove Scroll Bar with Excel Options
+1. Removing the Scroll Bar Through Excel Options

 The Excel program’s overall configurations are configured via the Excel Options window.
-We can remove the scroll bar with excel options.
+We can remove the scroll bar with Excel options.
 Let’s look at the procedures for this.

 - Firstly, go to the File tab from the ribbon.